A New Lease of Death

 A New Lease of Death is a novel by British writer Ruth Rendell, first published in 1967.
 It is the second entry in her popular Inspector Wexford series.
 The novel was titled Sins of the Fathers in the USA.

+Reception

+Albert Edwards of the Ledger-Enquirer opined: "Well-written and with an abundance of suspense, "A New Lease of Death" rates an A plus for the author."
+The Buffalo News called it a "slow English gambit at its whodunit best."
+Pattie Lambert of the Rocky Mount Telegram wrote: "The plot is well-drawn, the reader's understanding is hampered by a profusion of characters — several juvenile delinquents in particular — who are not all distinctly sketched."